2.2 Summary of Material accounting policies

 ii) Propel platform revenue / Gift cards:

-Propel platform revenue from monetisation of platform is recognized on the basis of terms of the agreement with the respective customers.
+Propel platform revenue from monetisation of platform is recognised on the basis of terms of the agreement with the respective customers.

-The Company recognizes revenue on completion of the Company performance obligation being met on redemption of propel points against catalogue of gift cards / vouchers.
+The Company recognises revenue on completion of the Company performance obligation being met on redemption of propel points against catalogue of gift cards / vouchers.

 iii) Fees income/SaaS income: